 Refund policy: All contributions help us put on a great festival.
 In the event your application is not accepted after review by Kenai Local Food Connection, your fee will be refunded upon request.
 In the event you decide not to attend the festival after applying, your fee can be refunded provided we receive your request by Aug.
 26. Otherwise, fees are non-refundable.

 Reducing Waste at the Festival: In an effort to reduce waste, we are again partnering with ReGroup to offer recycling stations throughout the festival.
 We are asking that all vendors work toward recyclable and compostable serving containers for the event.

-Partnering organizations include Kenai Peninsula Foundation, Central Peninsula Garden Club, Cook Inletkeeper, Kenai Peninsula Chapter of the Alaska Farm Bureau, Kenai Soil & Water Conservation District, Ionia, Alaskan Boreal Herbs, ReGroup, and the Alaska Farmers Market Association.
+Festival partners: Partnering organizations include Kenai Peninsula Foundation, Central Peninsula Garden Club, Alaska Farmers Market Association, Johnson Insurance Group, Peninsula Radiation Oncology, Kenai Peninsula Chapter of the Alaska Farm Bureau, Cook Inletkeeper, Ionia, ReGroup, and The Sustainable Living Collective

 Kenai Local Food Connection is a volunteer-run organization located in the Central Kenai Peninsula with the mission of forging connections within our community to increase access to local foods and knowledge about healthy eating.
 Each year, we publish the Kenai Peninsula Local Food Directory, sponsor winter film showings and cooking classes, and facilitate activities during Harvest Moon Local Food Week.